Bestselling Writer & Poet

 “Wild mind isn’t just your mind; it’s the whole world moving through you.
 With it, you give voice to a very large life, even though you might only be talking about your grandmother’s closet with its particular wallpaper and floor.
 It’s an awareness of everything through one thing.” —Natalie Goldberg, Interview in the Sun

 Natalie Goldberg teaches people to fall in love with their life.
-She is an author, poet, teacher and painter, for whom the writing and spiritual life are interconnected.
+She is an author, poet, teacher, and painter, for whom the writing and spiritual lives are interconnected.
 She has written twelve books, including Writing Down the Bones: Freeing the Writer Within (1986), which broke open the world of creativity and started a revolution in the way we practice writing in this country.
 The book has sold over a million and a half copies and is translated into fourteen languages.
 In the sequel book, Wild Mind, Goldberg continues to teach her method of writing by taking the writer beyond craft to the true source of creative power: The wild mind that is "raw, full of energy, alive and hungry."
 In Thunder and Lighting, Goldberg takes us on to the next step in the writing process: turning our flashes of inspiration–the thunder and lightning of creation–into a polished piece of work.
 In her newest book, The True Secret of Writing: Connecting Life with Language (2013), Goldberg provides a fresh new insight into writing accessible to all readers.

 As a memoirist, Goldberg takes us into her study and practice of Zen Buddhism.
 In Long Quiet Highway: Waking Up in America, she captures both the moments of illumination and the long discipline of daily practice, the hilarity of error and the grief of our resistance to change.
 Her most recent memoir is The Great Failure: My Unexpected Path to Truth.